Describe an exercise you know.: IELTS Speaking Cue Card

 Follow up questions

-What specific exercises do you perform during strength training?
+What specific exercises do you include in your strength training routine?

 Band 6-7